 The latest from Michael:

-“Just getting started on all my Australia and Tasmanian shows.
+“Just getting started on all my Australia and Tasmania shows.
 Played 2 out of 10 and having a nice day off.
-I’m doing some shows with Darren Hanlon, Australian singer/writer.
-We’re printing and selling comic books and Darren has a book about converstions with barbers of the world called Cutting Remarks.
+I’m doing some shows with Australian singer and writer Darren Hanlon.
+We’re printing and selling comic books and Darren has a book about conversations with barbers of the world called Cutting Remarks.
 Half of my CDs are already sold.”

 Did you know?